- Introduction

 Community Q&A

 Asking questions and falling back on the community is one of the things that you’ll probably do a lot when you are learning Tokenomics.
-If you’re ever unsure of where you can find the answer to your Tokenomics question you can be sure to find it in sites such as Reddit, Quora, Tokenomics DAO community in Discord, Coinowl group in Telegram.
+If you’re ever unsure of where you can find the answer to your Tokenomics question, you can be sure to find it on sites such as Reddit, Quora, the Tokenomics DAO community in Discord, Coinowl group in Telegram.

 Blogs

-Tokenomics learning journey is incomplete without subscription to the articles in “Medium”.
-They provide a lot of quality articles on the subject and you can deep dive on any topics written by various authors.
+Tokenomics learning journey is incomplete without a subscription to the articles in “Medium”.
+They provide a lot of quality articles on the subject, and you can deep dive into any topics written by various authors.

 Podcasts